gabrielabarajas/testing-one/docs/07-tutorial-element types/01-crud-element-types/03-create-element-type-polygon.md

 sidebar_position: 3
 ---

-# Create new Element type POLYGON
+# Add new element type POLYGON

 This guide will help you create a **POLYGON Element type** in the programme.